-However, in the Singapore High Court decision of Prime Shipping Corp v Public Prosecutor [2021] 4 SLR 795, it was suggested that a 'higher standard' is to be applied in the criminal context (than the three rules of attribution based on Meridian, which are 'more expansive'), requiring the person to be the 'living embodiment of the company' or whose acts 'are within the scope of the function of management properly delegated to him'.
+However, in the Singapore High Court decision of Prime Shipping Corp v Public Prosecutor [2021] 4 SLR 795, it was suggested that a 'higher standard' is to be applied in the criminal context (than the primary, general and special rules of attribution as set out above, which are 'more expansive'), requiring the person to be the 'living embodiment of the company' or whose acts 'are within the scope of the function of management properly delegated to him'.
+Recently, it was held in Public Prosecutor v China Railway Tunnel Group Co Ltd [2024] SGDC 128 (a District Court decision currently on appeal) that the corrupt acts of a general manager - who was the head of the Singapore branch office of the accused Chinese company - could not be attributed to the Chinese company for the purposes of conviction under section 6(b) of the PCA, as the general manager was neither the living embodiment of the Chinese company nor performing a delegated function of the Chinese company's management in the giving of bribes to a public servant.

 There may also be specific offence-creating sections prescribed for corporate criminal liability in legislation.
-For example, the prescribed test for attribution in relation to money laundering offences is found in section 73 of the CDSA, which provides that:
+For example, the prescribed test for attribution in relation to money laundering offences is found in section 73 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 (CDSA), which provides that: